FIPS 201 Approved Products List - PIV Cards

 The Personal Identity Verification (PIV) cards listed below are approved for FICAM implementation under the FIPS 201 Evaluation Program.
 These are blank PIV cards available for purchase.
 A PIV service provider will personalize these blank cards for federal agencies and contractors.
 PIV service providers are required to use PIV cardstock from the Approved Products List (APL).

 If you do not see a card below, it’s possible it’s on the Removed Product List

 - Tri-Interface cards are not approved for Federal Government PIV or CAC card use.
 Agencies should not procure them.
-They are listed on the APL for industry-only procurement.
+They are listed on the APL for industry-only acquisition.

 - Manufacturers may call Tri-Interface cards by different names (for example, Dual Hybrid).
 The prohibited feature of Tri-Interface cards is a prox interface (a 125 kHz antenna).

 - Agencies should procure only cards validated by the NIST Personal Identity Verification Program (NPIVP).

 Visit the Buy Page to view FICAM products, services and purchasing guidance.

 |APL Number||Product Name||Valid Date|

 |1428||ID-One PIV v 2.4.0 on Cosmo V8.1 (EEPROM)||08/15/2017|